- Levels Taught:

 I sang in choirs throughout my childhood and began taking voice lessons in high school.
 I eventually decided to study voice performance at Westminster Choir College, where I completed my Bachelor of Music degree in 2004 and my Master of Music degree in vocal pedagogy and performance in 2008.
 While a student at Westminster, I performed the soprano roles of Ifigenia in Handel's Oreste, Amy in Mark Adamo's Little Women, and Janthe in Heinrich Marschner's Der Vampyr.
 I have coached with Daniel Beckwith, J. J. Penna, and Dalton Baldwin, and was privileged to sing in the Westminster Choir and the Westminster Symphonic Choir under Dr. Joseph Flummerfelt.
 With the Westminster Choir, I recorded the album Heaven to Earth and performed in Lakmé and I Capuleti e i Montecchi at the Spoleto Festival U.S.A. in Charleston, South Carolina.
 I also performed Handel's Messiah with Sir Neville Marriner and Nicholas McGegan, Mahler's Symphony No. 3 with Sir Michael Tilson Thomas and Lorin Maazel, Berlioz's Requiem with Charles Dutoit, and Beethoven's Symphony No. 9 with Lorin Maazel.

-I have taught in the Princeton area since 2008, maintaining a studio of about twenty-five voice, piano, and violin students.
+I have taught in the Princeton area since 2008, maintaining a studio of about thirty voice, piano, and violin students.
 In addition, I sing as cantor and soprano section leader at Queenship of Mary Catholic Church.
-I live with my husband, Jerome, in Plainsboro and I love to knit, crochet, and sew when I'm not teaching or performing.
+I live with my husband, Jerome, and our adorable dog, Pixel, in Plainsboro, NJ.
+I love to knit and crochet when I'm not teaching or performing.

 *** Studio Policies ***